ebellocchia/telegram_periodic_msg_bot/README.md

 # Telegram Periodic Message Bot

 Telegram bot for sending periodic messages in groups based on *pyrogram*.\
-A single bot instance can be used with multiple periodic messages (with different periods) and in multiple groups, since it uses multiple tasks.
+A single bot instance can be used with multiple periodic messages (with different periods) and in multiple groups.

 ## Setup